jamesbriggs/rackping-wordpress-widget/rackping/readme.txt

 `$ php -l rackping.php`
 `No syntax errors detected in rackping.php`

-b. if the widget is working correctly, the file rackping_graph.png should be populated immediately after plugin activatio and updated every 15 minutes or so.
+b. if the widget is working correctly, the file rackping_graph.png should be populated immediately after plugin activation and updated every 15 minutes or so.
 Try reloading your blog a few times to trigger the WordPress scheduler.

-c. error messages will be logged to rackping.log.php and your web server's error_log.
+c. error messages will be logged to rackping_log.php and your web server's error_log.

 d.
 You can enable limited debug logging with: